Rubense110/pyIntegrityVerificatorR/pyIV/nonces/readme.txt

-1.- Este readme tiene como proposito la persistencia de la carpeta 'nonces'
+The purpose of this readme is the persistence of the 'nonces' folder.